zhulinn/Online-Shopping-Store/README.md

 ## How to run
 1. Configue datasource in `application.yml`.
 Here I use PostgreSQL.
-2. The inial data is be imported automatically by `import.sql`
+2. The inial data is imported automatically by `import.sql`
 3. Run `OnlineShoppingApplication.java`.